Mandarin / Chinese language learning

 Children come here to learn to read and write in a formal way.
-It is for families (or parents) who are native or fluent speakers.
+It is the best option for families (or parents) who are native or fluent speakers.
 The classes are located at Victoria University of Wellington’s Kelburn campus.
-Classes are held on Saturdays 1.30pm-3.00pm, during primary school term times.
+Classes are held on Sundays 1.30pm-3.00pm, during primary school term times.
 Visit their website for more details.

 Yau Yih Yun Wellington Chinese Language Preschool

 This is for families interested in speaking Cantonese Chinese at any level of fluency.
 A teacher leads the classes.
 Children are accompanied by the parent/caregiver (it is not a ‘drop off’ preschool), and enrolled families help out on a duty roster.
 This non-profit preschool is located at the Wellington Chinese Sports and Cultural Centre, on Mount Albert Road, Newtown.
 Families can either attend on Wednesdays 9.45am – 11.45am OR Saturdays 10:00am to 12:00pm (school term times only).
 Visit the Yau Yih Yun website for further details or to enrol.

 Usborne First Thousand Words Book in Chinese (Mandarin)

 This is a very visual picture book that is great for any family wanting to start off and build their Mandarin Chinese vocabulary.
 It’s really useful with the vocabulary being built around everyday themes with lots of fun pictures.
 Usborne also provide Quicklinks online learning support which really comes in handy with pronunciation.